 Meal 5: Veggies, tofu, potatoes

 Meal 6: Peanuts – 60 grams of protein, 20 grams of carbs, and 90 grams of fat AND a protein smoothie – 50 grams of protein

-As you can see, he was supplementing quite heavily to meet his protein needs.
-In my opinion, this is probably a good idea, since it makes it much easier to meet needs.
-But this aspect was not really discussed by the film, since it does not really support the case that was being built.
+As you can see, he was supplementing heavily to meet his protein needs.
+This is a good idea since it makes it much easier to meet needs.
+But this aspect was not discussed by the film, since it does not support the case that was being built.

-Also, it is worth noting that since that record was made, both Brian Shaw and Hafthr Bjornson have carried 1565lbs in 2017, which is 335lbs more.
+Also, isince that record was made, both Brian Shaw and Hafthr Bjornson have carried 1565lbs in 2017, which is 335lbs more.

-That’s a massive increase and it is worth documenting that both of these athletes consume massive amounts of meat and have also utilised The Vertical Diet, which features large amounts of red meat.
+That’s a massive increase.
+Both of these athletes consume massive amounts of meat and have also utilised The Vertical Diet, which features large amounts of red meat.

 If we are looking at anecdotal evidence, it would be hard to ignore that the majority of successful strongman competitors consume large amounts of meat.
 There are exceptions, but they are few and far between.

-You could say that well executed plant-based diet could be just as good for performance, but to argue that it is superior would be a big stretch that is not supported by the evidence.
+You could say that a well-executed plant-based diet could be just as good for performance.
+To argue that it is superior would be a stretch that is not supported by the evidence.